liang300pu/merck-label-dashboard-typescript/server/API.md

 ## `GET` /samples/?team_name=

 -   Query all samples and find the ones with `team_name`
+-   Team name cannot contain the '=', '&', or '?' characters

 ## `GET` /samples/?id=&team_name=

 -   Query all samples and find the one with `id` and `team_name`
+-   Team name cannot contain the '=', '&', or '?' characters

 ## `GET` /samples/:id/audit